MoffKalast/VicosATRV/README.md

     sudo poweroff

-or holding the red button inside the robot beside the green one if a wifi/ssh connection cannot be established.
+or holding the green button inside the robot if a wifi/ssh connection cannot be established (acts as a normal shutdown button, the red one is a reboot button).

 Then turn of the motor driver part by accessing the menu on the rear display of the robot, entering the [PWR] submenu and then pressing [Kill PWR].